-In accordance with the LDP, proposals to build below the 5m contour (5m above Ordnance Datum, Newlyn) or in other areas shown to be at risk of flooding or coastal erosion, will not be permitted unless a suitable flood risk assessment is submitted with the licence application.
-It is therefore strongly advised that any developer considering proposals to develop within the coastal zone has regard to the LDP and, in particular, the policies on flooding avoidance and the accompanying Supplementary Guidance Water and Drainage.
+In accordance with the LDP, proposals to build below the 5m contour (5m above Ordnance Datum, Newlyn) or in other areas shown to be at risk of flooding or coastal erosion, will not be permitted unless they are accompanied by a suitable flood risk assessment.
+This must demonstrate that the development does not create a flood risk to existing or proposed properties and/or surrounding land and that acceptable mitigation measures can be undertaken.